-Experienced New Jersey Family Immigration Lawyer Reuniting Families
+New Jersey Family Immigration Lawyers

 At The Scheer Immigration Law Group, our New Jersey Family Immigration Lawyer recognizes the importance of family.
 Many citizens and legal permanent residents seek family based visas to reunite with their loved ones and continue their lives together in the United States.
 Obtaining a visa can be an arduous and complicated process, but having an experienced New Jersey Family Immigration Lawyer on your side can prevent a host of problems and delays.
 Over the past 25 years, Susan Scheer has developed a high level of proficiency helping people obtain family based visas.
 If you are a citizen or an LPR, and have a relative you wish to sponsor, contact our to speak with a knowledgeable immigration lawyer experienced in family based immigration.